 60% of the remaining reefs are stressed and 99% are projected to disappear by 2040.
 This is having a dramatic effect on the marine ecosystem, with the loss of these natural breakwaters driving further coastal erosion.

 One quarter of the worlds marine life either lives on or begins life on a coral reef.
 They are integral breeding grounds often referred to as the rainforests of the sea.

 With over 1 billion people globally relying on fish as their main protein source, their exploitation and depletion is a problem that needs a rapid and comprehensive solution.

-This system seeks to mimics natural reefs to provide similar levels of coastal protection and enhances the marine environment.
+This system seeks to mimic natural reefs to provide similar levels of coastal protection and enhance the marine environment.

 In nature this process of accretion can take hundreds of years, while CCell develops a functional reef within a few months.
 In the right environment this can evolve into a mature coral reef within 36 months.

 Engagement of local fishing communities and tourists with conservation efforts and education help drive demand for eco-friendly techniques and products.
-For example, use of bio-degradable fishing nets, reef safe sun-screens and bio-degradable plastics.
+For example, we are already seeing this change with the use of biodegradable fishing nets, reef safe sunscreens and biodegradable plastic alternatives.

 CCell has partnered with leading scientists to enhance the reef and its benefits to the marine environment.